a2stuff/a2d/res/notes/testplan.md

 # Desk Accessories

 Repeat for every desk accessory that runs in a movable window:
 * Launch DeskTop.
 Open the DA.
 Click on the title bar but don't move the window.
-Verify that window doesn't repaint if the window is not moved.
+Verify that the window doesn't repaint if the window is not moved.

 Repeat for every desk accessory that runs in a window.
 * Launch DeskTop.
 Open the DA.
 Hold Apple (either Open-Apple or Solid-Apple) and press W. Verify that the desk accessory exits.
 Repeat with caps-lock off.